Navigators Help You Find the Right Plan for Back, Neck and Spine Pain

 - Be attentive to your health history.
 The nurse navigators are “tuned in” to your entire medical history and recent events.
 They tell the provider if you were in the emergency department, had a follow-up appointment with your PCP, or had a change in your medical history.
 This helps the provider update and guide your plan of care.
 During follow-up appointments, the nurse navigators will give the providers a detailed report before they come into the exam room.
 This means less waiting time for you during your office visit.

 - Be available for you outside of appointments.
-A nurse navigator available Monday through Friday at each Spine Care Center location or by phone.
-They are also available when the provider is not in the office.
+A nurse navigator is available Monday through Friday by phone.
+They are also available when the UPMC Spine Care provider is not in the office.

 - Advocate for you.
 The nurse navigator is part of your care team and will share new treatment plan ideas with the provider on your behalf.
 She will also help to translate complex medical information into a language you can understand and apply.
 This includes providing emotional support as well.